rohanrc1997/Kik-Bot/README.md

 ## Getting Started

-Use this library to communicate with the Kik API to develop a bot for [Kik Messenger][kik-url].
+Use this library to communicate with the Kik API and develop a bot for [Kik Messenger][kik-url].
 Got to [dev.kik.com][dev-kik-url] to learn more and start building a bot.

 - Install with [`npm install @kikinteractive/kik`][npm-url]